 The Adjutant General”

-It is not known how long Franklin remained in the camp since POW details were sent out almost from the time they arrived.
+It is not known how long Heze remained in the camp since POW details were sent out almost from the time they arrived.
 One reason this happened was the POWs were in much better shape than the men captured on Bataan.
-Many POWs worked day details where they left the camp and returned the same day.
+Many POWs worked day details that left the camp and returned the same day.
 On one of these details, four POWs working on a truck detail were wounded when it was attacked by Filipino guerrillas.
 One of the men died.

 It is known that since the POWs were in better shape than the men captured on Bataan they began being sent out on details within days of arriving at the camp.
 It is not known if he left the camp on a detail.
 It is known that on June 21 the Japanese initiated the “Blood Brother” rule.
 The POWs were placed in groups of ten men.
 The men worked together, lived in the same barracks, and slept together.
 If one man of the group escaped from the camp, the other nine would be executed.
 To improve morale among the POWs, the officers organized activities for the men.
 Softball teams, basketball teams, volleyball teams, and ping-pong teams were formed.

 POWs during this time were sent out on details and returned to the camp.
 On July 14, 100 POWs were sent to Manila.
 26 sick POWs were transferred to Camp 1 on July 20.
 360 POWs left the camp, on July 24, for a work detail in Manila.
 Another group of 150 men was sent there on July 30.
 Dysentery was a real problem in the camp and to slow the spread of dysentery, a program was started to catch flies on August 17.
 Any POW who turned in a full milk can of flies received two biscuits and a few cigarettes.
 They also dug deep latrines, which were 18 feet deep, to slow the spread of disease.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.